marcusjhang/blog/content/blog/16pin8w.md

 More or less an impossble schedule to follow, but aim for the stars and you'll land on something tall i suppose.

 Unsure what will happen, but I'm sure I'll be learning alot.

+edit: Decided to pick up abit of Machine Learning as well.
+We'll see how that goes.